collectifengineering-lang/Billing/DEPLOYMENT_GUIDE.md

 ### 5. Database Setup and Migration
 After deployment:
-1. The app will automatically create database tables via the `/api/setup-database` endpoint
+1. **With Prisma Accelerate**: Tables are created automatically when you first insert data
 2. Data migration from localStorage will happen automatically via the `/api/migrate` endpoint
 3. Check the browser console for migration status
-4. If tables don't exist, the app will create them automatically on first access
+4. The app will handle table creation automatically through Prisma Accelerate

 ### 6. Database Schema
 The app includes the following tables: